apokryphus/advanced-combat-system/README.md

   - Instead, each hit that would kill the player will cause the player to start losing money, up to 10% of the player's total amount of money per hit on Death March.
   - If the player has no money, the guard will heal to full health instead.

+  ## Ice Titans
+- Nine ice titans roam the Skellige Islands.

+ ## Drowners, Scurvers, Rotfiends
+- Drowners, Scurvers, Rotfiends, and their variants are capable of launching tentacle attacks.
+Knocks the player down upon contact.

+ ## Nekker Guardian
+- While in combat with 3 or more nekkers, the nekker guardian will be summoned into battle.
+- Nekker guardians take reduced damage, and periodically drains its own health to heal nearby nekkers.

  ## Forest God

 **Berstuk the Forgotten Forest God** has infested the world of The Witcher 3.